Eugene Landy: Love & Mercy

 Landy's treatment of Wilson in the 1980s was dramatized in the 2014 biographical film Love & Mercy, in which Landy is portrayed by Paul Giamatti.
 These events are told from the point of view of Wilson's then-girlfriend Melinda Ledbetter.
 Screenwriter Oren Moverman stated that virtually everything in the 1980s portions was sourced from conversations he had with Ledbetter.
 He felt that Landy was the most difficult character to write for, "even though many things that he says in the movie I actually have recording of, in real life he was a cartoon and in real life he was so over the top."
 Giamatti said he prepared for the role by meeting Landy's early career acquaintances and listening to hours of tapes where "he'd just keep talking and talking, in these completely huge paragraphs.
 They were brilliant-sounding, but if you dug into them they didn't make much sense."

 Landy's son Evan disputed the film's accuracy, believing that his father was unfairly portrayed.
 Mike Love commented that Evan's account was "very interesting because you get an intimate look at someone who was with Brian every day for a few years."
 Although he had not watched the film, he also said that it overstated Ledbetter's role in stopping the treatment.
-Both Brian Wilson and Melinda Ledbetter have attested to the accuracy of the film's portrayal of Eugene Landy, with Brian Wilson stating "[Giamatti] was very scary as Landy — he even got his voice right."
+Both Brian Wilson and Melinda Ledbetter have attested to the accuracy of the film's portrayal of Eugene Landy, with Brian Wilson stating "[Giamatti] was very scary as Landy—he even got his voice right."
 Ledbetter said: "After I first saw the film, I had to just drive around for a couple of hours to clear my head, then I remembered that what Landy did to Brian was even worse.
 You don't get a sense of it in the movie, but it happened on a daily basis, for years."

-Personal life and death
+Personal life

 Landy's first three marriages ended in divorce.
-Obituarist Margalit Fox of The New York Times identified longtime domestic partner Alexandra Morgan as his fourth wife and survivor.
+Margalit Fox, obituarist for The New York Times, identified longtime domestic partner Alexandra Morgan as his fourth wife and survivor.
+Morgan is also listed as a collaborator on Sweet Insanity and in other public-facing comments by Wilson from then.

 He had at least one son, Evan (born 1961/1962), from his second marriage.

+Death

-After the 1990s, Landy continued a psychotherapeutic practice with licensure in New Mexico and Hawaii up until his death.
-He died, aged 71, on March 22, 2006, in Honolulu, Hawaii, of pneumonia and lung cancer.
+After the 1990s, Landy continued a psychotherapeutic practice with licensure in New Mexico and Hawaii until his death.
+He died, aged 71, on March 22, 2006, in Honolulu, Hawaii, of pneumonia complicated by lung cancer.

+Asked what his reaction to Landy's death had been, Wilson responded: "I was devastated."
+Wilson's daughter Carnie quoted her father saying, "Dr. Landy died today.
+I know a lot of people didn't like him, but I loved him."